Tuesday, October 12, 2010

 If you enjoy Cajun blackened fish or meat, here's how to make it at home.
 You'll need a well-seasoned cast-iron skillet, and ideally you'll make this outdoors over a charcoal grill because the cooking process will produce a LOT of intense smoke, which will choke up the air indoors and set off your smoke detectors.
 If you have no choice but to try this recipe indoors, make sure your stove has an excellent exhaust fan.

-Trout or other small/thin fish fillets will thoroughly cook in as little as 2 to 3 minutes.
-With thicker fillets, remove them from the skillet within 3 minutes even if not yet completely cooked, as residual heat will probably finish cooking them on the serving plate within an additional minute or so.
-However if thicker fillets still are not fully cooked (easily flaking), you can finish them in a preheated oven at 350F degrees -- but keep your eye on them so as to not overcook!
-With meat, you can complete the cooking during the blackening process, checking carefully for your desired doneness.
+Trout or other small/thin fish fillets will thoroughly cook in as little as 2 to 3 minutes total.
+With thicker fillets, remove them from the skillet within 3 minutes even if not yet completely cooked, because residual heat will finish cooking them on the serving plate within an additional minute or so.
+However if thicker fillets still are not fully cooked (easily flaking), you can finish them in a preheated oven at 350°F degrees -- but keep your eye on them so as to not overcook!
+Serve hot with lemon wedges, tartar sauce, remoulade, or cocktail sauce.

 Zestfully yours,